udanielnogueira/udanielnogueira/README.md

 ## About me

-- Front-End Dev
+- Front-End Dev & UI Designer
 - Graduate in Systems Development
 - Postgraduate in Full-Stack Development
-- Advancing in Web Development and UX/UI

 ## Languages and Tools